• Skip to primary navigation

 You'll definitely get your preferred heat along with a sweet finish from the honey and brown sugar, though it isn't TOO sweet.
 You'll also notice the pungency of the garlic, basil and dark rum for complexity.

 Give a try, my friends!
 Let me know it turns out for you.
-I hope you like it! -- Mike H.
+I hope you like it!

-Adjusting the Hot Sauce Heat Factor
+Adjusting the Heat Factor

 You will get a good range of heat depending on your peppers of choice, but note that the honey and brown sugar mellow out that heat slightly.
 If you're looking for hot sauce with a BANG, go with ghost peppers or hotter.